Patient education: Preventing complications in diabetes mellitus (Beyond the Basics)

 Diabetes mellitus is a chronic condition that can lead to complications over time.
 These complications can include:

-- Neuropathy (disease of the nerves), which can lead to, among other things, ulceration of the foot requiring amputation (see "Patient information: Diabetic neuropathy (Beyond the Basics)")
+●Neuropathy (disease of the nerves), which can lead to, among other things, ulceration of the foot requiring amputation (see "Patient education: Diabetic neuropathy (Beyond the Basics)")

 Many of these complications produce no symptoms in the early stages, and most can be prevented or minimized with a combination of regular medical care and blood sugar monitoring.

 A number of measures are important to reduce the risk of cardiovascular (heart and blood vessel) disease.

 ●Manage high blood pressure with lifestyle modifications and/or medication(s).

 ●Have a blood test to measure cholesterol and triglyceride levels, and modify the diet if needed.
 Some people will also need a medication to lower their low-density lipoprotein (LDL) ("bad cholesterol") or triglycerides.